nickinikbakht/Data_Mining/File 1/ReadMe.md

-# Project Overview
+# Data_Mining

+# Modeling and Analysis of Four Databases
-In this section, we analyze four datasets and apply regression methods for predictions.
-The datasets include:
+In this section, we have analyzed and modeled four databases.
+The databases include:

 1. Thyroid: Patients with thyroid conditions
-2. Housing: Coastal home characteristics
+2. Housing: Characteristics of coastal houses
 3. Diabetes: Patients with diabetes
 4. Corona: COVID-19 patients

-Steps in the Analysis
+# Overview
-Initial Data Exploration:
+Initial Analysis

-Summarization and data visualization.
+####  Summarization
+Provided a comprehensive summary of each dataset, highlighting key statistics and features.

+#### Visualization
+Created various plots and charts to visualize the data distribution and identify patterns.

-Handling Missing Data:
+## Handling Missing Data
+####  Methods Used

-Filling missing values using various methods such as mode, mean, and imputation techniques.
+Employed different techniques to handle missing data, including mode, mean, and imputation methods.

-Data Normalization.
+####  Imputation
+Used advanced imputation techniques to fill in missing values, ensuring the integrity of the datasets.

+## Normalization
+####  Standardization
+Applied normalization techniques to standardize the data, making it suitable for modeling.

+#### Scaling
+Scaled the data to ensure all features contribute equally to the model.

-Outlier Detection and Handling.
+## Outlier Detection
+#### Identification
+Identified outliers using statistical methods and visualization techniques.

+#### Handling
+Decided on appropriate actions for outliers, such as removal or transformation.

-Chi-Square Test for independence.
+## Chi-Square Test

-Correlation Analysis:
+#### Purpose
+Conducted chi-square tests to examine the independence of categorical variables.

+#### Results
-Exploring relationships between variables.
+Analyzed the results to understand the relationships between different variables.

+## Correlation Analysis
+#### Examination
+Examined the correlations between variables to identify significant relationships.

+#### Heatmaps
+Created correlation heatmaps to visualize the strength and direction of relationships.

+## Methods
-Regression Analysis:
+### Regression Analysis
+####  House Prices
+Predicted house prices using regression models, analyzing the impact of various features.

+#### Blood Glucose Levels
-Predicting house prices and blood glucose levels related to diabetes using regression models.
+Predicted blood glucose levels in diabetes patients, identifying key predictors.

-K-Nearest Neighbors (KNN) Classification:
+### K-Nearest Neighbors (KNN)

-Applied to COVID-19 patient data for classification tasks.
+#### Application
+Applied KNN for classifying COVID-19 patients into categories such as deceased, recovered, and under treatment.

+#### Performance
+Evaluated the performance of the KNN model and fine-tuned parameters for optimal results.

+These analyses were implemented separately in both R and Python, providing a comprehensive approach to data modeling and prediction.